NITCbase/nitcbase.github.io/docs/Design/Cache Layer/OpenRelTable.md

     if (/* RelCatEntry of the relIdth Relation Cache entry has been modified */) {
-        /* Get the Relation Catalog entry from Cache using RelCacheTable::relCatEntryToRecord().
+        /* Get the Relation Catalog entry from RelCacheTable::relCache Then convert it to a record using RelCacheTable::relCatEntryToRecord(). */

-        Write back that entry by instantiating RecBuffer class.
-Use recId member field and recBuffer.setRecord() */
+        // declaring an object of RecBuffer class to write back to the buffer RecBuffer relCatBlock(recId.block);

-    }
+        // Write back to the buffer using relCatBlock.setRecord() with recId.slot }

     // free the memory dynamically alloted to this Relation Cache entry